How to Reverse Fatty Liver Disease Naturally.

 3. Exercise to Burn Liver Fat.

 When it comes to tackling fatty liver, exercise is one of your most powerful allies.
-Physical activity doesn’t just burn calories it also improves insulin sensitivity, reduces inflammation, and helps burn fat, including the fat stored in your liver.
+Physical activity doesn’t just burn calories, it also improves insulin sensitivity, reduces inflammation, and helps burn fat, including the fat stored in your liver.
 Regular exercise can also promote muscle mass, which improves your metabolism and helps maintain a healthy weight.

 Why Exercise Is Crucial for Fatty Liver?